camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 </processTask>
 ```

-If the business key of the called process instance should be different than the business key of the calling case instance, it is also possible to use an expression which for example references to a variable:
+If the business key of the called process instance should be different than the business key of the calling case instance, it is also possible to use an expression which, for example, references to a variable:

 ```xml
 <processTask id="checkCreditProcess" name="Check credit" processRef="checkCreditProcess">